an288705/cat-video-web-app/README.md

 ## Installing and using the cat app

 To install the cat app, follow React documentation.
 Most of these files come with the npx create-react-app command, the only changes are in the src file.
 The Youtube.js file is the main script of this web app.

-Should you want to make changes to this app, review that file and the comments I've made in the code.
-You cannot change the API, and the changes must be able to embed youtube videos
+Should you want to make changes to this app:
+* Review that file and the comments I've made in the code.
+* You cannot change the API, and the changes must be able to embed youtube videos

 ## Contributing to the cat app